-Legislation dictates that 95 per cent of a car has to be recycled when it's scrapped; we follow the hi-tech process...
+Legislation dictates that 95 percent of a car has to be recycled when it's scrapped; we follow the high-tech process...

 Under the End of Life Vehicles Directive, when cars and vans weighing up to 3.5 tonnes are scrapped, they must be disposed of in an environmentally responsible way.
-Authorised Treatment Facilities (ATFs) – of which there are around 1,500 in the UK – are the only centres legally permitted to dispose of scrap cars, as they can deal with hazardous parts like oil and batteries.
+At Authorised Treatment Facilities (ATFs) – of which there are around 1,500 in the UK – workers ensure that all hazardous waste in cars, such as oil, coolant and other car fluids as well as traditional batteries are drained.
+ATFs are the only centres legally permitted to dispose of scrap cars, as they are able to dispose of these materials correctly.
 Recycling centres with an ATF licence are then able to issue a Certificate of Destruction (CoD).

 Once the car’s been made safe and had a CoD raised, it’s added to the scrap pile.
-From here, it’s broken up into small pieces using giant rotary hammers.
+From here, it’s broken up into small pieces according to the type of material using giant rotary hammers.
 EMR Group has eight sites where this is possible, and the biggest machine can shred a car every 15 seconds with water sprayed on to keep temperatures at a minimum.
-Once the pieces are small enough, they fall through a grate on to conveyor belts.
+Once the pieces are small enough, they fall through a grate onto conveyor belts.

 The conveyor belt rolls the various pieces underneath magnets, which pull off the steel, leaving plastic and non-ferrous metals on the belt.
 Around 70 per cent of a car’s weight is steel, so this process retrieves around 10 tonnes a year.

 This is then recycled and returned to the foundry.
-Only 25 per cent of recycled steel stays in the UK; the rest is exported globally.
+The scrap steel industry is worth billions of pounds a year, and the UK was the biggest exporter of scrap steel in Europe in 2020.
 As steel is made to an international standard, it’s traded as a commodity, and after the recycled steel market in Spain and the east coast of America disappeared in the economic slump in 2008, Turkey is now the biggest importer of UK recycled steel.

 With the steel piling up off the conveyor belt, the next process sees a high-powered vacuum remove the lighter materials.
 Foams, rubbers, fabrics and light plastics are all pulled off the recycling stream.
-These would previously have been taken to landfill, but with the new legislation and the £80 per tonne landfill tax, new methods have been developed to recycle these elements.
+While materials like these may have just been thrown into landfill previously, the high landfill tax cost of £96.70 per tonne of waste has acted as an incentive for scrappers to recycle every element they can and new methods have been developed to facilitate this.

 Non-ferrous metals and heavy plastics remain on the conveyor, and are collected to be taken to another centre to be separated.
 A process known as heavy media is used to split the materials – by changing the density of water, operatives can dictate what floats and what sinks.
 This works well for aluminium, copper and any other metals (around five per cent of a car’s weight), but flotation won’t work for plastics because they’re made up of so many different chemicals.
-Previously, they went to landfill, but to meet the latest targets, there’s now an extra process, called plastic polymers.
+They used to go to landfill, but these days there’s an extra process, called plastic polymers.